corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/flow-state-machines.md

-* Exception management, with an improved node-flow-hospital facility to manually provide solutions to unavoidable problems (e.g. the other side doesn’t know the trade)
+* Exception management, with an improved node-flow-hospital facility to manually provide solutions to unavoidable problems (for example, the other side doesn’t know the trade)
 * Being able to interact with people, either via some sort of external ticketing system, or email, or a custom UI.
 For example to implement human transaction authorizations
 * A standard library of flows that can be easily sub-classed by local developers in order to integrate internal